 - After viewing the RSA root CA certificate click the Details tab.

-Click Copy to File… button so save the certificate to a file.
+- Click the Copy to File… button to save the certificate to a file.

-select a format you want to use (leaving the default for this example) and click Next > button
+- Select a format you want to use and click Next > button (we left the default in the example below).

-Enter a filename and click the Next > button
+- Enter a filename and click Next >.

 rsaadmin@am81p:/opt/rsa/am/server/security> ls -l *.jks

-NOTE: Viewing the contents or exporting data from caStore.jks will require the Root Certificate Keystore File Password (found by running ./rsautil manage-secrets –a listall from the /opt/rsa/am/utils folder)
+NOTE: Viewing the contents or exporting data from caStore.jks will require the Root Certificate Keystore File Password found by running ./rsautil manage-secrets –a listall from /opt/rsa/am/utils.